alfonsof/azure-java-examples/README.md

 * [azureblobstoragelistall](/azureblobstoragelistall) - Azure Blob Storage List All Containers: Example of how to handle Azure      Blob Storage and list the blobs in all Blob Storage containers in an Azure storage account.
 * [azureblobstorageupload](/azureblobstorageupload) - Azure Blob Storage Upload: Example of how to handle Azure Blob Storage and upload a local file to a Blob Storage container in an Azure storage account.
 * [azureblobstoragedownload](/azureblobstoragedownload) - Azure Blob Storage Download: Example of how to handle Azure Blob Storage and download a file from a Blob Storage container in an Azure storage account.
+* [azureblobstoragecopy](/azureblobstoragecopy) - Azure Blob Storage Copy: Example of how to handle Azure Blob Storage and copy a file from a Blob Storage container to another Blob Storage container in an Azure storage account.
+* [azureblobstoragemove](/azureblobstoragemove) - Azure Blob Storage Move: Example of how to handle Azure Blob Storage and move a file from a Blob Storage container to another Blob Storage container in an Azure storage account.

 For instructions on running the code, please consult the README in each folder.